shanegela/DataAnalytics/SEC13F/README.md

 Jupyter Notebook [SEC13F_STEP5_SaveDecoratedDataToDB](https://github.com/shanegela/DataAnalytics/blob/gh-pages/SEC13F/SEC13F_STEP5_SaveDecoratedDataToDB.ipynb)

-This notebook reads the csv file into a Pandas dataframe and uses SQLAlchmey's ORM functionality to save the data to a SQLite database.
+This notebook reads the csv file into a Pandas dataframe and uses SQLAlchmey's ORM functionality to save the data to a PostgreSQL database.
 The csv data is saved to a indsectorindgroup table.

 ### Step 6: Handle missing data